PPROF2-2022ProgWeb/g08-aula2-problematicaurbana/miobservador-angular(English Version)/README.md

 Note: The names of the files that are still in Spanish is because modifying them could cause problems in the code developed in the modules.

+Also, you can see a video with a sample following this link: https://youtu.be/3Lia2LpUvPw

 Old Project (Spanish):